How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 Frequently Asked Questions (FAQ) About a $100K Mortgage Approval

-Yes, lenders calculate the gross debt service (GDS) with property taxes and heating costs included, and they count 50% of condo fees when applicable, which directly affects mortgage approval.
+Yes, lenders calculate gross debt service (GDS), which includes property taxes and heating costs, and count 50% of condo fees when applicable; both directly affect mortgage approval.
 Ignoring these costs inflates your estimated budget and can lead to disappointment at approval.

-Does a 20% down payment always lead to a higher approval?
+Does a 20% down payment always lead to a higher mortgage approval?

 Final Thoughts